tawanda-profuse/general-knowledge/README.md

 ## Electron Desktop Application

-Using Electron for the desktop version of QuizVibe allows for cross-platform development with distribution to Linux, Apple, and Windows operating systems.
+Using Electron for the desktop version of QuizVibe allows for cross-platform development with distribution to Linux, Mac OS, and Windows operating systems.

 1. To run the desktop application, first navigate to the [**desktop**](/desktop/) folder: `cd desktop`.
 2. Install all required packages: `npm install`.
-3. Depending on your operating system, run the `dist:mac`, `dist:win`, or `dist:linux` commands to transpile the project files, generate a build directory and generate an executable file using **electron-builder**.
-If this command run successfully, a folder called **dist** will be generated containing an executable file.
+3. Depending on your operating system, run the `dist:mac` for Mac OS, `dist:win` for Windows, or `dist:linux` for Linux commands to transpile the project files, generate a build directory and generate an executable file using **electron-builder**.
+If this command runs successfully, a folder called **dist** will be generated containing an executable file.
 4. Open and run an Electron window: `npm run dev`.

 ## Contributing